 Pod-style tents are lightweight and can be set up in a reasonable amount of time with a few helpers.
 In addition, they have tons of space, lots of headroom, and privacy.

 Lots of headroom

 Tents for solo campers and backpackers must be lightweight and packed down small.
 They also need to be a quick set-up and be durable in all kinds of weather.

 A good quality backpacker’s tent should be made with material that can handle rain and ventilate well for summer camping.
 These tents can be a bit pricey but are worth it if you are a hardcore nutball camper.
 But, I will admit, these are not my people.

 Backpacking tents are incredibly lightweight, usually only weighing 3-5 pounds.
 As a result, they pack down extremely small and take almost no time to set up.

 They are very small, sometimes so small you just crawl into them, lay down, crawl out.
 They are designed with the essentials only to decrease weight.

 An actual backpacking tent is made with superior quality to be both lightweight and withstand the elements.
 They have excellent ventilation and do well in all types of weather.

 Pop-up tents are a type of instant tent, meaning they are set up in minutes.
 Pop-up tents are made of extremely lightweight material and literally pop open when taken out of the bag.

-Think of your car shade, how it pops open once you take it out of the bag.
+Think of your car shade, and how it pops open once you remove it from the bag.
 This is how an actual pop-up tent works.
 They are freestanding and do not require stakes or guy lines.